Customer Service Agreement

-This policy was last reviewed on 15 July 2022.
+This policy was last reviewed on December 2022.

 We provide our facilities with the assumption your use will be “business as usual”, as per our offer schedule.
 If your use is considered to be excessive, then additional fees may be charged, or capacity may be restricted.

 We are opposed to all forms of abuse, discrimination, rights infringement, and/or any action that harms or disadvantages any group, individual, or resource.
 We expect our customers and, where applicable, their users (“end-users”) to likewise engage our Products with similar intent.

 We regard our customers as being responsible for their own actions as well as for the actions of anyone using our Products with the customer’s permission.
 This responsibility also applies to anyone using our Products on an unauthorized basis as a result of the customer’s failure to put in place reasonable security measures.